Pesticide enforcement officer visits

 What happens if the PEO finds something wrong

-The PEO may take action if they find you are breaking the law during the visit.
+The PEO may take action if they find you are in breach of the plant protection product legislation during the visit.

 They may also tell you to stop a dangerous activity in your workplace immediately if it relates to duties covered by plant protection product law.
 If the duties relate to general health and safety, the PEO may refer their concerns to a local health and safety inspector.